 State and federally listed threatened and endangered species cannot be taken or possessed.
 Species you could encounter when fishing or boating include pallid sturgeon and shovelnose sturgeon.
-All waters of the state, including waters bordering with other states, are closed to the harvest of freshwater mussels.
-Except for threatened or endangered species, shells from mussels found dead may be possessed.
-For a comprehensive list of threatened and endangered species visit: gfp.sd.gov/threatenedendanaered.
+All waters of South Dakota, including waters bordering with other states, are closed to the harvest of freshwater mussels; except for threatened or endangered species, shells from mussels found dead may be possessed.
+For a comprehensive list of threatened and endangered species visit: gfp.sd.gov/ threatened- endangered.